 By night, camp under tree canopies and on sandy beaches in basic outdoor tents, and hear stories of the area from expert guides around the camp fire: back-to-nature Tasmania style.

 Now it’s only fair to reward yourself with pure wilderness comfort.
-We love the fascinating combination of granite mountains, white sand beaches and azure waters of Freycinet National Park: the perfect place to head for some mail-camping beachside pampering.
+We love the fascinating combination of granite mountains, white sand beaches and azure waters of Freycinet National Park: the perfect place to head for some post-camping beachside pampering.
 We’ll book you into the bio-sustainable Piermont Retreat for some serious eco-luxury to unwind those achy rafting muscles.
 The spa suites even have a neutral magnetic field to guarantee restful sleep (really), and open out onto the natural sand dunes of stunning Oyster Bay.
 Chill out, take a stroll and snuggle up in front of your log fire in this home away from home.

 cradle mountain for last minute activity

 And from the beach to the highlands: no Black Tomato trip to Tasmania would be complete without rope climbing and trekking on spectacular Cradle Mountain.
 Our expert mountain guide will take you around the mirror-flat Dove Lake, through the mountain trails on horse back, or even up to the mountain peak itself – an eight hour trek well worth the effort (and officially one of the ‘100 things to do before you die’ in Australia).
 We’ll put you up in a luxury log cabin for a spot of indulgence before flying to Hobart for your last evening in Tas before your journey home.